JuliaLang/www.julialang.org/blog/2021/01/snoopi_deep.md

 ## Visualizing the output

-We can also display this tree as a flame graph, using the [ProfileView](https://github.com/timholy/ProfileView.jl) package:
+We can also display this tree as a flame graph, using either the [ProfileView](https://github.com/timholy/ProfileView.jl) or [PProf](https://github.com/JuliaPerf/PProf.jl) packages:

 ```
 julia> fg = flamegraph(tinf)